sudipta002/Optimizing_a_Pipeline/README.md

 The data is available at below link.
 (https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv)

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-Best Performing model was Logistic Regression.
-Dependent variable Y('Yes' , 'No') was converted to 1 and 0 to fit the model.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**